bhar133/4332Project1/README.md

 2. Name: Bob  ID:234567  Password: bob234
 3. Name: Cathy  ID: 345678  Password: cathy345<br>

-To test the limited options for a part-time librarian you can log into this account:
+To test the limited options for a part-time librarian you can log into this account: <br>
 Name: Seth  ID 456789  Password: seth456

 When you successfully log into the system, you will see options appear.